HerocatUED/IOSD-Improved-Open-vocabulary-Segmentation-with-Diffusion-Models/README.md

 Project of Multimodal Learning (PKU 2023 Autumn)

-This project is based on [Grounded-Diffusion](https://github.com/Lipurple/Grounded-Diffusion), but we modified the whole code base because the original codes are too ugly and hard to use.
+This project is based on [Grounded-Diffusion](https://github.com/Lipurple/Grounded-Diffusion), but we modified the whole code base because the original codes are hard to use.
-We only remained the idea and reconstructed the whole project based on official stable diffusion code base, so as to easy extension.
+We remained the idea and reconstructed the whole project based on official stable diffusion code base, so as to easy extension.

-TODO List：
-- [x] Reproduce and Clean up the code base
-- [x] Try up-to-date stable diffusion models(we modified the whole code base)
-- [x] Explore frozen word embeddings
-- [x] Modify fusion module with advanced techniques
-- [x] Filter: remove imgs those mmdet can't segment or gets low confidence
-- [x] Build prompts with negative class
-- [x] Faster training and inference speed
-- [x] Optional: web UI inference demo
-- [ ] Optional: Try segment a given image rather than segment generated images. *But SDXL-Turbo Model is a txt2img model*
-- [ ] Optional: Try Stable Video Diffusion via video segmentation

 ## Requirements
 1. Install [pytorch](https://pytorch.org/) (we use 2.1.1 with cuda 11.8)
-2. Install requirements, see instructions under requirements folder
+2. Install requirements, see instructions under `requirements\`
 3. Make sure you have access to hugging face (If not, just put ```HF_ENDPOINT=https://hf-mirror.com``` before all commands bellow)

 ## Model Zoo